AANovokhatskiy/pyscarcopula/docs/guide/estimation-methods.md

 transition produces a nonnegative row-normalized matrix.
 Change `basis_order` only when comparing the spectral approximation against the local backend; otherwise leave backend selection to `transition_method='auto'`.

+## Fit options and initialization

+Built-in strategies separate constructor settings from arguments to each operation.
+For example, `K` configures SCAR-TM-OU numerical evaluation, while `alpha0`, `initial_mle_result`, and `maxiter` belong to fitting; passing those fit arguments to `mlog_likelihood` or a post-fit likelihood call raises `TypeError`.
+Unknown keywords also raise `TypeError` instead of being ignored.
+Sampling and prediction arguments such as `rng` and `given` are routed to the sampler, separately from numerical constructor overrides.

+For automatic SCAR-TM-OU initialization, `config.mle_optimizer` controls the internal static MLE even when `smart_init=True`.
+The resulting static estimate is reused by the initialization heuristics and their fallbacks.
+Supplying `initial_mle_result` avoids that static fit; an explicit `alpha0` bypasses automatic initialization entirely.
+If the internal MLE raises with `smart_init=True`, initialization uses the constant fallback and records the error in its diagnostics.
+With `smart_init=False`, the MLE error propagates.

 ## Sampling, Prediction, and Diagnostics